The Agent Fleet That Runs My Business

 Margin: the one that protects me from myself

 Margin started as a calendar bot and became the most important one I own.
+It owns my time.
+Everything else in the fleet that needs a slot (a kickoff, a sales call, a follow-up) coordinates to Margin, because Margin is the one agent that holds the whole picture of where my hours go and what they're worth.
 Its job is guarding the two things I'm worst at protecting on my own: rest and time with my kid.

 Inbox: triage that clears the queue

-Inbox reads Gmail, classifies what comes in, and drafts replies today.
+Inbox reads Gmail, classifies what comes in, and drafts replies.
+Now that the fleet has its own zachary@mindonfire.net address, Inbox triages a real business mailbox instead of fishing client mail out of my personal inbox.
 The direction is less about reading more mail and more about closing loops.
-A lead email should land as a structured summary, a suggested reply, and a proposed next action, so the work of answering it is one approval instead of a context-switch into my inbox.
+A lead email should land as a structured summary, a suggested reply, and a proposed next action — often a calendar link Margin hands over — so answering it is one approval instead of a context-switch into my inbox.
 The follow-up that I always mean to send three days later is the kind of thing Inbox should own and schedule, with the draft waiting for my thumb.

 Resend: marketing that can't fire by accident